 With prices significantly dropping, too, you can readily consider an SSD drive for even secondary or backup storage.

-Considering the huge install sizes of modern games, sizes that are only rising, having the best SSD for gaming is an increasingly crucial part of any modern gaming PC build.
-If you want to install the likes of Call of Duty: Modern Warfare at over 200GB, you shouldn't have to settle for a slower HDD storage option just to make it all fit.
+Considering the huge install sizes of modern games, only rising, having the best SSD for gaming is an increasingly crucial part of any modern gaming PC builds.
 The HDD vs. SSD storage war isn't necessarily over, but we couldn't recommend an old spinning platter as the main drive in your gaming PC.

 Best SSD for gaming

 Add link came out of nowhere to drive down the prices of every competing NVMe-based SSD and seems to have been the catalyst for bringing nigh-on price parity across the PCIe and SATA SSD ecosystem.
 Addlink who?
 So yeah, it may not be a recognized name in storage.
 However, given that the S70 is still using a completely recognizable Phison E12 controller and Toshiba's 3D TLC memory, there's not much that can go wrong.

 With the sticker off, the Addlink drive is almost identical to the pricier Seagate Firecuda.
 It performs practically the same as the WD Black SN750, which subsequently had to drop its price to compete.
 At the 512GB level, the Addlink S70 is arguably the best SSD to build your system around, and the 1TB version has even better writes... and we've seen that as low as $120 before too.